cmsc330fall24/fall2024/discussions/d7_parsing/README.md

 1. Project 3 due **Monday, October 14 @ 11:59 PM**

+## CFG's
+We will start out by covering CFG's from last weeks discussion.

 ## Coding Exercise

 - To go from source code to a running program, there are 3 steps (at least for our purposes):